code4it-dev/c4it-hugo/content/csharp-tip/029-observablecollection/index.md

 ## How to intercept changes to the underlying collection

 As we said, this data type implements `INotifyCollectionChanged`.
-Thanks to this interface, we can add **events handlers** to the `CollectionChanged` event and see what happens.
+Thanks to this interface, we can add **event handlers** to the `CollectionChanged` event and see what happens.

 ```cs
 var collection = new ObservableCollection<string>(new string[] { "Mario", "Luigi", "Peach" });